 b) Submissions should ideally not be under consideration elsewhere and, besides poetry, should be a minimum 1,500 words in length

-d) We encourage translations, but they should be accompanied by a copy of the original text
+e) We love translations, but they should be accompanied by a copy of the original text

-e) Poetry submissions should be limited to six poems only.
+f) Poetry submissions should be limited to six poems only

 g) You should familiarise yourself with the kind of writing we like.